shashankkpsingh-droid/Bihar-District-Decision-Intelligence-Platform-Project/BDDIP_Final_README_GitHub.md

 ---

-## 📚 Project Documentation
+## 📚 Project Documentations

 The repository contains supporting documentation covering the development and analytical structure of the project.

-Documentation includes:
+Documentations includes:

 - Data Dictionary
 - DAX Documentation